rpicamera/360pano/README.md

 2. Initial the system

-  Because every single camera may not be the same.
+  Because each fisheye camera module may not be the same.
 So the circular image may not located on the default place.
 In this step, using html interface, the configure file will be generated and saved to the local.

   * Open a browser and url: _ip/picam/crophelper.php and click the _crop_ button.
-Here the program will shoot two photos and show them on the page.
+The program will shoot two photos and show them on the page.

   * Input the value in the text box to move the red circle such that the circule could match the boundary of the cirular image.